-Wakefield Girls’ Matters is a live digital series for parents covering topics and issues that matter most to anyone successfully supporting and raising girls.
-It’s another way we can carry out our educational mission of preparing girls ready to succeed in life, so they can become who and what they want to be.
+Wakefield Girls’ Matters is our digital series for parents covering topics and issues that matter most to anyone successfully supporting and raising girls.
+It’s another way we can carry out our educational mission of happily preparing girls ready to succeed in life, so they can become who and what they want to be.

-Wakefield Girls Matters with mental health lead Mrs Oldale on 16th May to learn how to help your daughter free herself from fear and uncertainty.
+Watch Wakefield Girls Matters with mental health lead Mrs Oldale to learn how to help your daughter free herself from fear and uncertainty.

 In this webinar you will learn:

 Watch Wakefield Girls’ Matters with Madonna King on Helping Your Daughter Shift From Child to Teenager.

 Madonna King is an award-winning journalist, author and social commentator who has worked with successful school teachers, psychologists, CEOs, police and neuroscientists connecting experts, schools and girls themselves to deliver the answers parents need and the communication their children want.